TaliesinDS/STL-manager/README.md

 python -m pip install -r requirements.txt python scripts/init_db.py python scripts/load_sample.py   # optional sample import

+### Alembic (schema migrations)

+This repository includes a minimal Alembic scaffold under the `alembic/` folder configured to use the SQLAlchemy `Base.metadata` from `db.models`.
+Alembic is listed in `requirements.txt`.

+To generate an actual initial migration (recommended to run locally):

+1. Activate your `.venv` and install dependencies:
+	`pip install -r requirements.txt`
+2. Generate an autogenerate revision:
+	`alembic revision --autogenerate -m "initial"`
+3. Inspect the generated migration in `alembic/versions/`, adjust if needed.
+4. Apply the migration:
+	`alembic upgrade head`

+If you prefer, keep the provided placeholder migration and replace it with the autogen file once you're satisfied with the contents.
 ```

 	 - Expected outcome: the bootstrap prints progress, creates `data/stl_manager.db` (unless you set